 To apply to the NYU School of Law portion of the program while a student at the University of Melbourne, Melbourne students must submit the following:

-- Completed Special Advanced Standing application with $85 application fee (Please note the Special Advanced Standing application will be available on September 1).
+- Completed Special Advanced Standing application with $85 application fee (Please note the Special Advanced Standing application is available here).

 - Letter of recommendation